KIT-HYD/HERs/README.md

-# HER adaptation for categorical data and probability maps:
+# HER adaptation for categorical data and probability maps and spatial simulation:
-HER method,including sequential simulation (HERs).
+HER method addapted to dealing with categorical data and probability maps, also including sequential simulation (HERs).

+The code and datasets are complementary parts of the study proposed by Thiesen and Ehret (2021):

+>_Thiesen, S.; Ehret, U.: Assessing local and spatial uncertainty with nonparametric geostatistics, Stoch.
+Environ.
+Res.
+Risk.
+Assess. [preprint], https://doi.org/10.21203/rs.3.rs-272229/v1, in review, 2021._

 ## License agreement